harshalwasnik22/harshalwasnik22/README.md

 [![](https://visitcount.itsvg.in/api?id=harshalwasnik22&icon=8&color=1)](https://visitcount.itsvg.in)

 # 💫 About Me:
-🔭 I’m currently studying Computer Science in National Insitute of Technology, Raipur<br>🤝 I’m looking for help with<br>🌱 I’m currently learning MERN<br>💬 Ask me about DSA<br>⚡ Fun fact
+🔭 I’m currently studying Computer Science in National Insitute of Technology, Raipur<br>🌱 I’m currently learning MERN<br>💬 Ask me about DSA<br>⚡ Fun fact <h1 align="center">"The more you learn, the more you know you don't know." - Socrates </h1>

 ## 🌐 Socials: